dansand/gravityPt1/README.md

 ### gravity upward continuation

-Given a known subsurface density structure $\rho(x,y)$, the surface gravity signa (upward continued) can be written as:
+Given a known subsurface density structure $\rho(x,y)$, the surface gravity signal (upward continued) can be written as:

 $# \Delta g (x) = 2\pi G \left[ \sum_k e^{ikx} \int_{z_0}^{z_t} \hat \Gamma(k,z)e^{-kz} dz  \right]$$

-We can perform this gravity calculation using spectral intragration.
-Compared with the first example, the primary differece is that we have to build the Underworld function for $e^{-kz}$, which is known as the upward continuation kernel.
+We can perform this gravity calculation using spectral intregration.
+Compared with the first example, the primary difference is that we have to build the Underworld function for $e^{-kz}$ (which is known as the upward continuation kernel).

-[This](https://github.com/dansand/gravityPt1/blob/master/pt2_gravityEx1.ipynb) notebook compares the spectral upward continuation approach with an analytic solution for a buried cylinder.
+[This](https://github.com/dansand/gravityPt1/blob/master/pt2_gravityEx1.ipynb) notebook demonstrates gravity upward continuation using spectral integration.
+The proceedure is benchmarked against an analytic solution for a buried cylindrical density anomaly.

 ###  Gravity anomalies for isoviscous convection

-Lateral density anamolies contribute to surface gravity anomalies directly, as well as through pertubations to the mantle boundaries (dynamic topography).
-In [This](https://github.com/dansand/gravityPt1/blob/master/pt3_gravityEx2.ipynb) notebook, we compare our numerical proceedure to an analytic solution for (isoviscous) convection in the mantle.
+Lateral density anamolies contribute to surface gravity anomalies directly, as well as through perturbations to the mantle boundaries (dynamic topography).
+In [this](https://github.com/dansand/gravityPt1/blob/master/pt3_gravityEx2.ipynb) notebook, we compare our numerical proceedure to an analytic solution for (isoviscous) convection in the mantle.
 This demonstrates how to account for the perturbation (topgraphy) of radial density transitions, such as the core mantle boundary.

 ### References